rixx/ramble/ideas.md

-- [ ] not understanding people makes you more angry and more pessimistic, so how about you try people not understanding you makes them more angry and pessimistic, so make yourself understood People's reasons are valid, even when they are bad
+- [ ] not understanding people makes you more angry and more pessimistic, so how about you try people not understanding you makes them more angry and pessimistic, so make yourself understood People's reasons are valid, even when they are bad Not understanding people is also a great predictor for breakdown in friendships and relationships If I'm proud not to understand contrasting POVs, and people develop, I'll lose them, or they'll stop their development in response to my preference (this is very bad)
 - [ ] Culture is intricate, and you underestimate your cultural knowledge and your cultural ignorance
 - [ ] Did the church follow corporate community building practices
 - [ ] Hero culture vs Granny Weatherwax